jedipunkz/jex/README.md

 # Jex - The Lightweight JSON Explorer

 Jex is a simple tool for navigating and querying JSON data.
-Designed to enhance productivity, Jex provides an intuitive interface with fuzzy searching and dynamic previews to help you efficiently explore complex JSON structures.
+Jex provides an intuitive interface with fuzzy searching and dynamic previews to help you efficiently explore complex JSON structures.

 <img src="https://raw.githubusercontent.com/jedipunkz/jex/main/static/pix/jex.gif">